-I know a lot of people in Norway will be concerned about the latest coronavirus news, along with people planning a trip.
-So, here's everything you need to know about the spread of the virus, the COVID-19 outbreak, and how Norway is reacting.
+I know a lot of people in Norway remain concerned about the latest coronavirus news, along with people planning a trip.
+So, here's everything you need to know about the spread of the virus and how Norway is reacting.

-I'll do my best to keep this page up-to-date in the days and weeks to come, but do check the various links for the very latest information from the official sources.
+I'm trying to keep this page updated at least twice a week.
+However, this is a fast-moving situation, so do check the various links for the very latest information from the official sources.
 You should also check whether you should be in home quarantine, and what exactly that means.

 The latest infection numbers in Norway